amartincolby/Rust-Quick-Guide/README.md

 Unfortunately, the consequence of this is an entire industry that never fully embraced either perspective.
-As computing power increased, higher-level languages became more common, such as COBOL in the 60's, BASIC in the 70's and 80's, Java in the 90's, and perhaps the Dragonball Z-style Final Form of messy languages, JavaScript, in the 2000's.
-But these languages rarely came from academic research and were instead Frankenstein monsters that emerged from the needs of _business_ or simple creations aimed at educating laypeople.[3]
+As computing power increased, higher-level languages became more common, such as COBOL in the 60's, BASIC in the 70's and 80's, Java in the 90's, and perhaps the Frieza-style **Final Form** of messy languages, JavaScript, in the 2000's.
+But these languages rarely came from academic research and were instead Frankenstein monsters that emerged from the needs of _business_ or were simple creations aimed at educating laypeople.[3]
 Their _raison d'etre_ was neither geeky nor academic; it was purely human.[4]

+C was popular precisely because it gave one of the opposing groups something they wanted: control.
+The geeks ate it up.
+This is why, after C was released, ALGOL, APL, PL/I, COBOL, Lisp, Fortran, and Pascal were all swept away by the rise of C. By 1990, C was thoroughly dominant.

 I see another thread running through modern computing that appears to be turning back on itself.
 While the hackers were the ones driving things, the eras of